-A number of underweight people are fit and well, they simply have a slender constitution.
-However, for many people being underweight means their bones aren’t as strong as they could be and they have fewer ‘reserves’ if they fall ill.
+A number of underweight people are fit and well and simply have a slender constitution.
+Being underweight can also mean that someone’s bones aren’t as strong as they could be and they have fewer reserves if they fall ill.
 It can also affect a woman’s fertility.

 If you’ve experienced recent and unintentional weight loss and you’re always tired, you should see your doctor in case there’s an underlying health problem.

-No matter how hard you may try you may find it hard to gain weight and calls of “You don’t know how lucky you are” from your well meaning friend can be utterly frustrating as your struggle along doing your best to gain a few pounds.
-However if you consciously restrict how much you eat, or feel anxious about the thought of gaining weight, you may have an eating disorder and should talk to you GP or contact the eating disorders charity Beat.
+If you consciously restrict how much you eat, or feel anxious about the thought of gaining weight, you may have an eating disorder and should talk to your GP or contact the eating disorders charity Beat.

-High histamine levels – As well as being the chemical that mediates allergic reactions histamine is also an important signally molecule in the brain.
-When brain histamine levels are above normal symptoms such as hyperactivity, compulsive behaviour, poor pain tolerance and allergies can occur.
-In addition people with high histamine levels frequently have a rapid metabolism and difficulty gaining weight.
-A Smart Nutrition Consultation would help to find out if this was a possible cause of your weight loss and could work with you to improve lower your histamine levels.
-Book a Consultation.
+High histamine levels: as well as being the chemical that mediates allergic reactions, histamine is an important signalling molecule in the brain.
+When brain histamine levels are above normal, symptoms such as hyperactivity, compulsive behaviour, poor pain tolerance and allergies can occur.
+People with high histamine levels frequently have a rapid metabolism and difficulty gaining weight.